 As you can see, holistic health is quite comprehensive.
 It is much more granular than merely the food on our plate, and not much of these really deal with the medicines we are taking.
 That is because holistic health coaches believe that the bodies can heal themselves, most of the time, if they are given the right amount of support and proper nourishment.

 It is a revolutionary idea of healthcare that is slowly growing in acceptance as the traditional healthcare model spins out of control.
 Not only are healthcare costs skyrocketing and unaffordable for most individuals without insurance, physicians are overworked.

 In fact, the Physicians Foundation found that 80% of physicians across all specialties report being at full capacity or overextended, and 78% reported sometimes, often, or always experiencing feelings of burnout.
 62% of U.S. doctors are pessimistic about the future of medicine, and 49% wouldn’t recommend medicine as a career to their children.
 You can find the study linked here, but overall, this paints a pretty bleak picture of the future, and keep in mind that this was done in 2018, before the pandemic.
 The pandemic has surely only exacerbated this trend.

 That is why I’m excited about building my holistic health coaching brand of Life’s Kitchen.
 Here in Life’s Kitchen, I give you the ingredients so that you can make your best life.
-If you would like to schedule a free one-on-one consultation, feel free to reach out and contact me.
+If you would like to schedule a free one-on-one consultation, fill out this brief health history form and schedule a free consultation.
 Stop living a diet, life a lifestyle, live here in Life’s Kitchen.